SeanDuffie/MCServer/README.md

     - [ ] Reusability
         - [x] Update the gitignore to exclude all unnecessary, unique, or sensitive files
         - [x] FIXME: How do I gitignore the world directories???
+            - NOTE: This can probably be done by using the default world name (for uniformity)
+            - When switching worlds it will make the process easier, store the actual world name in a json elsewhere, and use similar functions to the backup/revert_backup scripts.
         - [ ] Add a scripted way to swap worlds from an external location, can work similarly to backup/restore backup
         - [ ] Document steps to configure DiscordSRV correctly
             - Mostly in config.yml